janwilmake/LLMTEXT-mcp/extract-from-sitemap/README.md

 - Does not work for nested sitemaps
 - Does not work on sitemaps that are too large
+- Example to make it recurring is still missing

 I am working on addressing these issues.